open-telemetry/oteps/text/0148-sampling-probability.md

-When no Sampler is in place and all telemetry events pass to the output, the `sample_count` field SHOULD be set to 1 to indicate perfect representivity, indicating that no sampling was performed.
+When no Sampler is in place and all telemetry events pass to the output, the `sample_count` field SHOULD be set to 1 to indicate perfect representativity, indicating that no sampling was performed and that all events were preserved.

 ### Applicability for tracing

-The sampling approach covered here dictates how to select root spans in a probabilistic way.
+The approach covered here dictates how to annotate root spans sampled in a probabilistic way.
 When recording root spans, the `sample_count` field should be set as described above.
-The adjusted `sample_count` of the root span applies the trace, meaning the trace should be considered as representative of `sample_count` traces in the population.
+The adjusted `sample_count` of the root span applies to the entire trace, meaning the trace should be considered as representative of `sample_count` traces in the population.